OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experiments

-In addition to the comparison with baselines, Table~\ref{tab:niah} also provides an ablation on \obc's three score variants, derived via different pruning unit assumptions.
-We observe that eviction scores derived from key pruning, i.e., \obcK \ and \obcVK, tend to outperform the value-only variant \obcV.
-This aligns with our expectation that pruning keys has greater impact, due to their role in shaping attention distributions and ultimately the model predictions.
-Accounting for key sensitivity thus yields more accurate saliency estimates and better performance.
-Although the \obcV \ variant underperforms slightly, it remains appealing for its simplicity: it requires only an additional scaling factor based on value-state norms, making it nearly as efficient as baseline attention scores while still delivering substantial performance gains.
+In addition to the comparison with baselines, Table~\ref{tab:ruler} also provides an ablation study of the three \obc{} score variants derived under different pruning unit assumptions.
+We observe that eviction scores derived from key pruning, i.e., \obcK{} and \obcVK{}, consistently outperform the value-only variant \obcV.
+This aligns with our expectation that pruning keys has a larger impact due to their role in shaping attention distributions and ultimately the model predictions.
+Accounting for key sensitivity therefore yields more accurate saliency estimation and better performance.
+Although the \obcV{} variant performs slightly worse, it remains appealing for its simplicity: it requires only an additional scaling factor based on value-state norms, making it nearly as efficient as attention-only scores while still delivering substantial performance gains.

-\paragraph{LongBench Results.} We report the full table of results across all 16 LongBench datasets when retaining only 5\%, 10\%, 20\% of the KV tokens in Appendix~\ref{app:longbench_full_results}.
-To highlight the benefits of \obc, we also present the average task performance across different compression rates in~\Figref{fig:overall_perf_curve}b.
-For both LLaMA-3.1 and Qwen-2.5 models, we observe consistent improvements in average performance when integrating \obc{} into existing baselines.
-Interestingly, the improvement for SnapKV on Qwen is relatively smaller.
-We hypothesize that this is due to SnapKV’s pooling-based smoothing mechanism providing limited additional benefit when applied to our key-pruning scores, which already capture more nuanced token saliency beyond raw attention statistics.
-Overall, the results confirm that replacing attention-only scores with \obc{} saliency enables more effective preservation of task-critical tokens under various compression levels.